 Say goodbye to split ends and hello to manageable hair!

 This DIY hair mask recipe is perfect for all damaged hair types: thin, fine, coarse or normal hair.
 The combination of milk and honey will restore hair making it feel healthy and less brittle.

 This recipe recommends using whole milk but if you only have low-fat, add in a little flour to help thicken the mask.
 For coarser hair, replace the milk with cream since it's higher in fat.

 3 Hair Masks To Look Out For When You Don't Have Time to DIY

-There's over 700 reviews on this hair mask and so many people are amazed with this product.
+There's over 3,000 ratings on this hair mask and so many people are amazed with this product.
 With almost a 5-star rating, I'm sure this mask did everything it was supposed to.
-Summer time is here, and many of us might be contemplating a trip to the salon to have brighter hair.
-Don't damage your hair with bleach treatments, give it a natural shine with the beautiful hair color you already rock.
+If you're looking for hair treatments, don't damage your hair with bleach treatments, give it a natural shine with the beautiful hair color you already rock.